leif-mw/leetcode/README.md

 # Leetcode

-This is a personal repository used to consolidate my LeetCode solutions.
+This is a personal repository used to keep track of my LeetCode solutions.